MFR6340/theenglishextension.org/young-world-2/unit-3: A World of Color.md

  - Angelika Kaufmann Museum
 	Kaufmann was a famous female Swiss artist who built in international reputation for her landscapes and portraits in the 18th Century.
 In 1768, she became one of only two female artists who co-founded the Royal Academy in London.
 Born in Chur, Kaufmann also had close ties to Schwarzenburg, Austria (a 45 minute drive from St. Gallen)  where the museum is located.  http://angelika-kauffmann.com/das-museum/oeffnungszeiten

+ - Alberto Giacometti Museum
+ - It's unusual to find a m